 Brené Brown: I don’t have to chase extraordinary moments to find happiness–it’s right in front of me if I’m paying attention and practicing gratitude.

-Gretchen Rubin, The belief that unhappiness is selfless and happiness is selfish is misguided.
+Gretchen Rubin, The Happiness Project: The belief that unhappiness is selfless and happiness is selfish is misguided.
 It’s more selfless to act happy.
 It takes energy, generosity, and discipline to be unfailingly lighthearted, yet everyone takes the happy person for granted.
 No one is careful of his feelings or tries to keep his spirits high.
 He seems self-sufficient; he becomes a cushion for others.
 And because happiness seems unforced, that person usually gets no credit.

 Daniel M. Gilbert, Stumbling on Happiness: We are happy when we have family, we are happy when we have friends and almost all the other things we think make us happy are actually just ways of getting more family and friends.